Formal Complaint Procedure

-If the complaint or grievance may not be resolved at any of the previous three levels, a student is referred directly to the office of the President for resolution of their complaint.
-The President and his support staff take the time to listen to the student or staff member, hear the grievances, and also receives a full, written report on the background of the issue from Quality Assurance and tries to find a fair and agreeable resolution for all parties.
+- Stage 4: Referral to Office of the President: If the complaint or grievance may not be resolved at any of the previous stages, a referral may be made directly to the Office of the President for resolution.
+The President and their support staff take the time to listen, hear any grievances, receive any previous written reports or evidence on the background of the issue from the Office of Institutional Effectiveness, and attempt to render a fair and agreeable resolution that is in the best interest of the university and the involved parties.

-If after following the above stated procedure, the student feels that his or her concerns have not been resolved, he or she may address these concerns in writing to the following organizations:
+- Stage 6: Referral to an Outside Organization: If after following the above stated procedure, the individual feels that their concerns have not been resolved, they may address these concerns in writing to the following organizations:

 State Council for Higher Education for Virginia (SCHEV)